 Take your kids temperatures, and be mindful of your activity outside of Surf Academy.
 If you have been exposed to COVID-19, please don’t come to practice/camp.
 If you are having any symptoms, please don’t come to practice.
 Parents will be expected to take their kids temperatures daily before coming to the beach.
 Also, make sure to clean out your wetsuits between sessions, and of course shower yourself too.

-We need to cover our nose and mouth on the way to and from the water.
+As per current guidelines, unvaccinated individuals must wear face covering on the way to and from the water.
 This can be with a mask, but it can also be done by pulling your rash guard up and over your nose/mouth on the way up and down.
 Our intention is to build social trust between differing households and in the community.
 Our instructors are all vaccinated for the protection of ourselves, students, and community at large.

 Make sure your kiddos understand the importance of social distancing, and are willing to be conscious of distance.
 While instructors will be enforcing and reminding students of safe practices, students must be willing to cooperate for them to work.